firebase/FirebaseUI-iOS/README.md

 # FirebaseUI for iOS — UI Bindings for Firebase

 FirebaseUI is an open-source library for iOS that allows you to quickly connect common UI elements to the Firebase [Firebase](https://www.firebase.com/?utm_source=firebaseui-ios) database for data storage, allowing views to be updated in realtime as they change, and providing simple interfaces for common tasks like displaying lists or collections of items.
+Additionally, FirebaseUI simplifies Firebase authentication by providing easy to use auth methods that integrate with common identity providers like Facebook, Twitter, and Google as well as allowing developers to use a built in headful UI for ease of development.

 A compatible FirebaseUI client is also available for [Android](https://github.com/firebase/FirebaseUI-Android).

 ## Installing FirebaseUI for iOS

+FirebaseUI supports iOS 8.0+.
 We recommend using [CocoaPods](http://cocoapods.org/?q=firebaseui-ios), add the following to your `Podfile`:

 ```
-pod 'FirebaseUI', '~> 0.2'
+pod 'FirebaseUI', '~> 0.3'
 ```

 If you're including FirebaseUI in a Swift project, make sure you also have: